Movie Muscles and The Body Politic

 In general, throughout Arnold’s prime filmmaking years, he used lighter training loads and incorporated more circuit work, sometimes doing a set each of up to six exercises in a row without rest.
 The intense pace kept his heart rate up, allowing him to burn more calories and stay lean while keeping every muscle group pumped.
 It also allowed him to accomplish workouts in well under an hour, which made his travel and shooting schedules more manageable.

 Arnold was renowned for having a massive trailer delivered to the sets of his movies, so that he could train between shooting scenes.
-He even allowed his co-stars to work out in it, including ex-wrestlers (and fellow future governor) Jesse Ventura, which he used while making Predator in the Mexican jungle.
+He even allowed his co-stars to work out in it, including ex-wrestler (and fellow future governor) Jesse Ventura, which he used while making Predator in the Mexican jungle.

 In 1997, Arnold underwent open heart surgery to repair a defective valve, and doctors cautioned him to reduce the intensity of his training going forward.
 In 2003, he needed shoulder surgery after an accident on the set of Terminator 3—the shoulder was operated on again in 2012.